Gold Country BC Travel Guide

 The Lumber town of Lillooet was founded as Mile 0 of the 1858 Cariboo Wagon Road to the goldfields to the north.
 In July and August, the rock shelf in the Fraser River near the town is dotted with orange and blue tarpaulins.
 The site belongs to the Aboriginal people who still come to catch and dry salmon as the fish make their way upriver to spawn.
 It is the busiest fishing site on the Fraser above its mouth and there are numerous drying racks scattered around the banks of the river canyon.

-Hop on the two-car Kaoham Shuttle, the train that runs between Lillooet and Seton Portage to experience one of the most spectacular train journeys in the world.
+Hop on the Kaoham Shuttle, the train that runs between Lillooet and Seton Portage to experience one of the most spectacular train journeys in the world.

-Lillooet has a variety of reasonably priced restaurants as well as reasonably priced hotels, motels and B &Bs in town.
+Lillooet has a variety of reasonably priced restaurants as well as reasonably priced hotels, motels, and B &Bs in town.
 Nearby resorts offer rustic cabin rentals.
 Campgrounds and RV parks are also available.

-Rugged scenery, impressive hoodoos, blue lakes and pine-covered mountains are just a few things to admire and explore near Savona entering Gold Country from the east.
+Rugged scenery, impressive hoodoos, blue lakes, and pine-covered mountains are just a few things to admire and explore near Savona entering Gold Country from the east.

 The charming lakeside community is dating back to the 1800s when the village was originally located on the north side of Kamloops Lake.
 Because of the railway route, the entire village was moved to the site it occupies now.
 Each building was dragged across the frozen lake to its new location.

 Visit Creek Road, a short distance west of Savona for its incredible volcanic lava cliffs.
 Explore Deadman Falls, a spectacular display of water cascading down into a narrow canyon.
-Learn about the folklore and history of Savona and area at the Savona Community Heritage Centre.
+Learn about the folklore and history of Savona and the area at the Savona Community Heritage Centre.
 Marvel at Balancing Rock from Highway 1 west of Savona or at the lookout at Six Mile Hill.

 Visit Painted Bluffs Provincial Park, known for an abundance of Big Horn Sheep, or venture to Grasslands Provincial Park, one of the largest grasslands in BC.
 Porcupine Meadows Provincial Park and Tsintsunko Lakes Provincial Park, are also undeveloped wilderness parks without camping facilities.